Chart Color Schemes

 Health outcomes in Greenbank - North Maclean are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher than average among older cohorts.
-Private health cover is at approximately 51% of the total population (~7,090 people), slightly lower than the average SA2 area.
-Asthma and arthritis are the most common medical conditions, affecting 9.2 and 8.0% of residents respectively.
-68.4% of residents declare themselves completely clear of medical ailments, compared to 69.6% across Greater Brisbane.
-The area has 12.0% of residents aged 65 and over (1,669 people).
-Health outcomes among seniors require more attention than the broader population.
+Approximately 51% of its total population (~7,116 people) has private health cover, which is slightly lower than the average for SA2 areas.
+The most prevalent medical conditions are asthma and arthritis, affecting 9.2 and 8.0% of residents respectively.
+About 68.4% of residents report being completely free from medical ailments, compared to 69.6% in Greater Brisbane.
+The area has 12.0% of residents aged 65 and over (1,675 people).
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health